OpenWhere/anansi/README.md

 - Model an empty Walk.
 For example, the first Walk in a pre-order traversal is just the start vertex, no edge having been followed yet.
 - Model a self-loop, which must be different than an empty Walk.
+- Distinguish between a one-step Walk being an adjacency Walk, or produced by BFS/DFS/etc.
+- Keep track of nested compound traversals.

+### Option 1

+Stick with the above interfaces.
+We sacrifice:

+- Referencing the parts (form/to/over) of a one-step adjacency walk should be simple getters.
-- Distinguish between a one-step Walk being an adjacency Walk, or produced by BFS/DFS/etc. By extension, keep track of nested compound traversals.
+- Distinguish between a one-step Walk being an adjacency Walk, or produced by BFS/DFS/etc.

-To make that last point happen, you have to implement the composite pattern.
-Otherwise, you'll end up declaring things like `Walk< V, Step< V, Step< V,E > > >`.
-While that might describe the structure accurately, it's not a good code.
+- Keep track of nested compound traversals.

+But we gain some simplicity from that.
+All Walks are the modeled the same way, and there is no if/then code for testing adjacency vs. compound, because they are exactly the same.

+### Option 2

+Provide a way to distinguish one-step adjacency and compound Walks.

-It has to be possible for both client and library code to distinguish trivial walks/steps from compoosite ones.
-Not having children is not sufficient, since the aforementioned empty walk is composite, but has no Steps.
-Therefore, there either has to be method to distinguish the two, or they must be different public classes or interfaces.
+Not having children is not a sufficient criterion, since an empty walk is composite, but has no Steps.
+Therefore, there either has to be method to distinguish the two, or they must be different public classes/interfaces.
+Having a method is a bit cleaner.

-That leads you to this:
+After having done that, it's relatively simple to allow referencing the `over` of an adjacency Walk.

     interface Step<V,E> {
         V to;
-        E over;                  // only if trivial is true [ Step<V,E> ] children;  // only if trivial is false boolean trivial;         // or "primitive", "leaf", ...
+        E over;
     }

     interface Walk<V,E> {
         V from;
         V to;
-        [ Step<V,E> ] steps;
+        E over;               // only if trivial is true [ Step<V,E> ] steps;
+        boolean trivial;      // or "primitive", "leaf", ...
     }

-If you then decide you also want a trivial adjacency walk to have an easily accessible `over` property, without having to invoke `walk.steps[0].over`, you end up with this:
+The one capability we now don't have is to keep track of nested compound traversals.
+If you chain together two compound walks `[A -> B -> ... -> M]` and `[M -> N -> ... -> Z]`, you get a flattened walk `[A -> ... -> Z ]`.
+Note that this might actaully be a good thing.

+### Option 3

+Implement a composite pattern, to keep track of nested compound traversals.
+Otherwise, you'll end up declaring things like `Walk< V, Step< V, Step< V,E > > >`.
+While that might describe the structure accurately, it's not good code.

+That leads you to this:

     interface Step<V,E> {
         V to;
-        E over;
-        [ Step<V,E> ] children;
+        E over;               // only if trivial is true [ Step<V,E> ] children;
-        boolean trivial;
+        boolean trivial;      // or "primitive", "leaf", ...
     }

     interface Walk<V,E> {
         V from;
         V to;
-        E over;
-        [ Step<V,E> ] steps;
+        E over;               // only if trivial is true [ Step<V,E> ] steps;
-        boolean trivial;
+        boolean trivial;      // or "primitive", "leaf", ...
     }

 At this point, it hardly seems worthwhile to have a distinct Step interface at all.
 Removing that, we can repurpose the